wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

     - Each blockchain has different finality periods.
 In general, higher consistencies mean more security against blockchain reorgs.
     - [Here]() are the consistency levels by blockchain that are used by the xAsset layer to have a high level of guarantee against reorgs.
 3. `Payload` (bytes[]): raw bytes to emit.
-    - It is up to the receiving contract to properly parse this arbitrary set of bytes.
+    - It is up to the emitting contract to properly define this arbitrary set of bytes.

 `publishMessage` will output a `sequence` (uint64) that is used in conjunction with `emitterChainID` and `emitterAddress` to retrive the generated VAA from the Guardian Network.